stripe-samples/accept-a-payment/README.md

 ![](https://github.com/stripe-samples/accept-a-payment/assets/43346/9db4688c-a71d-4624-80f1-4b79c5cae44d)

 After launching the environment, a couple of setup steps would be needed to launch the web app.
-For the NodeJS example:
+For the NodeJS (`custom-payment-flow-server-node`) example:

 1. Export the required environment variables
     1. `export STRIPE_PUBLISHABLE_KEY=XXXX`